KeerthiSujithaP/URL-Generator/README.md

 # Project Title - URL-Generator

 ## Introduction
-This project helps the user to create URL and helps the user to navigate to that URL with help of clickable link being provided.
+--This project helps the user to create URL and helps the user to navigate to that URL with help of clickable link being provided.
-I used Prompt Engineering also to build this project.
+--I used Prompt Engineering also to build this project.

 ## Video Walkthrough of the project